Qumulo/docs/administrator-guide/snapshots/managing-snapshots.md

 * If a target replication relationship uses a key, you can't disable or delete the key, unless you reverse the relationship.

-* If you disable or delete a key while a target replication relationship is reversed and then return the source and target to their original assignments, you must set a new key.
+* If you disable or delete a key while a target replication relationship is reversed and then return the source and target to their original assignments, you must set a new key to be able to lock future snapshots.

 ### To Associate a Lock Key with a Replication Target Relationship